ernesto-elsaesser/txt2map/README.md

 The `run-xxx.sh` scripts in the root directory can be used to build and run all included components and are a good starting point to explore the system.
 The `run-docker-xxx.sh` scripts require a running Docker deamon.

-## OSM Data
+## OpenStreetMap Data

 The geoparser dynamically loads substantial amounts of data from OSM.
 For every mentioned city (or town or hamlet), the system loads location names within a 15km radius from OSM (distance configurable).
 The data is cached in local SQLite databases to avoid redundant loads.
 The size of these databases ranges from a few KB to ~15MB per city, depending on its size and population density.
 This can cause longer response time when the system encounters a city name for the first time.
 The system uses the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) to retrieve OSM data.
 The [Overpass QL](https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL) template can be found [here](geoparser/osm.py#L84).

 ## Evaluation

 The repository includes an evaluation package that provides a framework for corpus evaluation.
 The package contains the two corpora used for evaluation in the thesis, [GeoWebNews](https://link.springer.com/article/10.1007/s10579-019-09475-3) and the [Local-Global Lexicon](https://ieeexplore.ieee.org/abstract/document/5447903) (both obtained from Milan Gritta's [collection of geoparsing resources](https://github.com/milangritta/Pragmatic-Guide-to-Geoparsing-Evaluation)).
 The package further includes code to annotate these corpora using the different pipeline configurations and as well as other geoparsing solutions.
-Supported metrics are precision, recall, F1-score and Accuracy@Xkm (percentage of references resolved within an error distance of x km).
+Supported metrics are precision, recall, F1-score and Accuracy@Xkm (percentage of references resolved within an error distance of X kilometers).